Gavin-Bowers/lampCode/README.md

 Lamp code from Nick Ruffalo (https://github.com/nruffilo/BitsnBots/blob/master/CrystalLamp/code.py)

-This lamp version was made by Gavin Bowers
+Lightshow by Gavin Bowers

-This program was tested on Windows 10 but might work elsewhere
+This program was tested on Windows 10 but should work elsewhere

 Step 1.
 	Install Python 3.10.
 Look up how if you need to.
 The tutorial should tell you to edit the environment variables so you can access it anywhere.
 Make sure to do so